 SPR (surface plasmon resonance) provides valuable information on both the stoichiometry and the kinetics of ligand binding to protein targets.
 These are fundamental characteristics that can critically inform validation as well as prioritisation of hits.
 For high-throughput screening we use a state-of-the-art Biacore 8k instrument, while a Biacore T200 is available for more exploratory work.

-The X-ray crystallography group generates high resolution structural information to understand protein-ligand interactions in screen hits, Hits-to-Leads and Lead Optimisation compounds in order to drive design.
-The work is integrated with computational and medicinal chemistry to maximise the impact of the structural data generated and exploit a range of structure-based design methods.
-For programmes that are amenable to crystallographic studies, the Structural Biology group has the opportunity to work with the research groups and facilities of Danny Huang and Shehab Ismail to further enhance structural support.
+The X-ray crystallography group generates high-resolution structural information to better understand the interactions between target proteins and small molecule ligands and thus drive compound design through all stages of a drug discovery project.
+The work is integrated with computational and medicinal chemistry to maximise the impact of the structural data and exploit a range of structure-based design methods.
+Our crystallographic work is enabled by a TTP Labtech Mosquito liquid handler, FORMULATRIX imagers/hotels, and ready access to synchrotron light sources.
+Additionally, the Structural Biology group has the opportunity to work with the research groups and facilities of Danny Huang and Shehab Ismail as well as groups at Glasgow University.